The Role of Visual Design in Enhancing Multi-Modal Content

 Building Visual Hierarchies that Work Across Modalities

-Effective visual hierarchy aligns a single primary action across text, image, and video so the audience perceives the same priority regardless of channel.
+A good visual hierarchy ensures a main action is clear in text, images, and video, so the audience knows what is most important no matter the format.
 Start by defining that primary action, then map how emphasis translates into size, color, motion, and placement for each modality.
 Doing this removes ambiguity for designers, writers, and editors and lets teams make consistent decisions at scale.

 How the same content element is treated across text, image, and video for hierarchy decisions